 In a previous article “Do you Struggle with Self-Defeating Behavior?”
-I presented some behaviors and habits that attribute to self sabotage in the areas of personal, relationship, career and other life desires.
-Ironically, many of these negative behaviors were created as a way to emotionally protect ourselves; to be more loved and less vulnerable (by being more defensive or closed off).
+I presented some behaviors and habits that attribute to self-sabotage in the areas of personal, relationship, career, and other life areas.
+Ironically, many of these negative behaviors were created as a way to emotionally protect ourselves and less vulnerable.
 At one time these behaviors may have greatly served this purpose.
-But, in the long run, we tend to create the same outcomes that our habits were intended to protect us from and end up creating a cycle of depression, worthlessness, helplessness, control & manipulation tactics and of course, self defeat.
-In this article, I would like to present some processes of awareness that if utilized may be beneficial in creating more positive outcomes for you.
+But, in the long run, these habits may result in a cycle of anxiety, depression, worthlessness, helplessness, control & manipulation tactics and of course, self-defeat.
+In this article, I would like to present some processes of awareness that may be beneficial in creating more positive outcomes for you.

 Take Personal Responsibility

-To overcome self defeat we must first take responsibility for our current position, our own thoughts, our feelings, our choices and the actions that may have lead to our outcomes to date.
-We must be willing to let go of blaming other people, circumstances, fate, or even luck for our problems, reoccurring results and for the choices we have gone along with.
+To overcome self-defeat we must first take responsibility for our current position, our own thoughts, our feelings, our choices and the actions that may have lead to our outcomes to date.
+We must be willing to let go of blaming other people, the circumstances, fate, or even luck for our problems.
 We must also understand that there is a difference between what we are feeling and how we choose to respond to those feelings.
 When we believe that something or someone makes us feel something, we need to understand that nothing and no one makes us feel anything.
-Feelings are a natural part of being human, but, we can determine why we truly are emotionally affected and how we choose to respond from our emotional state.
+Feelings are a natural part of being human.
+But, we can evaluate where our emotions come from and how we choose to respond to our situation.

-When we place blame outside of ourselves for the choices we make we neglect to take responsibility for your own thoughts, our behaviors and our contribution to our current position.
-The first step in any improvement process is to admit to our own contribution to our situation even if we don’t yet understand what our contribution may be.
-No matter what goes on in our lives, what others do around us, or what others advise us or influence us to do, in the end whatever direction we take is a result of the actions and choices that ultimately we have made.
+The first step in any improvement process is to admit our own contribution to our situation even if we don’t yet understand what our contribution may be.
+No matter what goes on in our lives, what others do around us, or what others advise or influence us to do, in the end, whatever direction we take is a result of the actions and choices that we have made.

 When we don’t take responsibility for our choices in a situation, it keeps us stuck in a mindset of being a victim in life, and that your hardships are to be blamed on the world and everyone else around you.
-For good or bad, the world doesn’t work around any one of us or set out to deliberately target and destroy any individual.
-Each of us has to work with what the world provides to us and the choices we make from such is what is utilized to pave our path.
-It is up to each of us to develop the necessary skills and make the effort to improve ourselves and our lives.
+It is up to each of us to develop the necessary skills and to make the effort to improve ourselves and our lives.
 If what we’ve been doing so far continually results in outcomes that we don’t like, then it might be time to learn a few new ways to perceive and respond to your situations.

 Let Go of Harsh Judgments

 Learn to let go of the fear of what others will think of your choices and focus more on what you feel is best for you.
-When you worry about what others think over following your own bliss, you set yourself up for self defeat.
 No one other than you can know what’s best for you.
 Let your intuition or inner source guide you.
 Even if it doesn’t work out well in the end, realize it was what was best for you at that time.
-Learn from the lessons each experience will hold for you, grow from it and continue on to the next chapter in your life.
-You are the one who will have to live with the final choices you go along with, so be sure that they are choices that bring you joy, personal growth and fulfillment.
-Even if others are disappointed in your choices, it is you who will be living with the result of the choices, so make sure they are choices that you can ultimately live with.
+Learn the lessons from each experience, grow from it, and continue on to the next chapter in your life.
+You are the one who will have to live with whatever choices you go with.
+So, be sure that they are what serves your life best.

 In the words of Henry Ford: